Company: Meaning, Features and Advantages

 Centralized Management

-Centralized management offers streamlined decision-making and clear leadership.
+Centralized management offers streamlined decision-making and transparent leadership.
 It ensures that a central authority or a designated management team makes key strategic and operational choices, promoting consistency and alignment with the company’s goals.
 This centralized approach can enhance efficiency, facilitate uniform policy implementation, and provide a coherent direction for the organization.

 Transferability of Ownership